 Earliest date: May 1, year prior to desired admission

-Application Fees: The TMDSAS has a variable fee based upon the number of schools for which you apply.
-The College of Dentistry requires a secondary application but charges no additional processing fee.
+Application Fees: The TMDSAS has a flat fee.
+The School of Dentistry requires a secondary application but charges no additional processing fee for TMDSAS applicants.

 The application for admission is not complete until the secondary application is submitted.

 An interview is required.
 The applicant may be asked to come for an interview with the Admissions Committee.
 Interviews are scheduled by the Office of Recruitment and Admissions.
-Although an official interview is not granted to all applicants, the college gladly provides complete information and counseling for all prospective students.
-Visits to the campus for conferences and observations of the facilities can be arranged during spring and summer months.
+Although an official interview is not granted to all applicants, the school gladly provides complete information and counseling for all prospective students.
+Visits to the campus for tours of the facilities can be arranged during spring months.

 Basis for Accepting Students